NCSU-Libraries/bdap/README.md

 # About
 The bdap container packages and configures tools that will be useful to support born-digital archival processing.
 This approach will allow us to provide a consistent experience across computing platforms.

-The repository also includes a shell script for mounting working storage appropriately (to date works on Mac).

 # What's included in the container
 - tar
 - brunnhilde